Robert R. Glauber

 Robert Rudolf Glauber (March 22, 1939 – February 14, 2021) was an American academic who was a lecturer at Harvard's Kennedy School of Government and a visiting professor at the Harvard Law School.
 He was the former chairman, president, board member and chief executive officer of NASD, and Under Secretary of the Treasury for Domestic Finance from 1989 to 1992.
 Glauber was executive director of the task force appointed by President Reagan to report on the 1987 stock market crash.
 He was also a director of Moody's Corporation, a trustee of the International Accounting Standards Committee Foundation; and director of XL Capital Ltd. Glauber had been a senior advisor at Peter J. Solomon Co., an investment bank, since November 2006 and was a member of the Committee on Capital Markets Regulation.
 He received his degrees from Harvard College and Harvard Business School.

 Early life

 Glauber was born on March 22, 1939, in Manhattan, New York.
 His father, E. Robert Glauber, was an executive at a chain of men's hat stores.
-Glauber grew up in the Upper East Side neighborhood of Manhattan.
+Glauber grew up on the Upper East Side of Manhattan.
 He graduated magna cum laude from Harvard University in 1961, starting out with math before graduating with an economics major.
 He went on to complete his PhD from the Harvard Business School in 1964.